nccgroup/nlahoney/README.md

 				- recover these passwords
 				- once we get them: we can check if it's your legit password, if it's leaked

+- Do we want to submit this work to any conferences?
 	- BlackHat talk
 		- NTLM Hash
 		- RDP always allows
 		- This protocol isn't

-- Randomness of

-- Complex honeypot infrastructure

-Jan 10
-RDP Christmas